We recently launched an enhanced CloudHub deployment for Studio feature.

 We use automated build systems not only because they make our lives easier by taking care of building our apps, but because they can run our automated tests and deploy what we build to the target platform.
 One of our options for building applications (especially Mule applications) is Gradle.
 The Gradle plugin for Mule apps provides a variety of ways to deploy Mule apps and that’s what we’ll be covering in this post!

 Last week marked a special moment in time for MuleSoft, as we position ourselves for the next phase of growth.
 The $128 million in funding we announced led by Salesforce Ventures brings our total financing raised to $259 million.
 ServiceNow and Cisco also made significant investments, along with public market investors Adage Capital Market, Brookside Capital and Sands Capital Ventures, as well as our existing venture investors.
-Each investment during MuleSoft’s evolution has allowed us to continue to solve the largest unsolved problem in IT. $593 billion of global IT spending is on integration, and we see it as a massive opportunity to make connectivity happen in a programmatic way that was not possible before.

 “Any sufficiently advanced technology is indistinguishable from magic.”